 6. Engage the Audience, Don’t Ignore

-Approximately 66 percent of users have discovered a new small or medium-sized business on Twitter.
+As many as 85% of small and medium-sized businesses state how Twitter is important for customer service.
 However, very little of this would be possible if the business didn’t engage the target audience.

 Too many businesses simply post tweets and then move on to the next.
 But what about those followers who comment or try to communicate?
 In reality, it’s important that you try to keep the conversation going.
 This is important as it creates a bond between your business and the commentor.

 People follow brands to show loyalty and to feel like they’re in the loop when it comes to information.

 A lot of them feel more connected to a business, which strengthens how they feel about the products or services offered by that organization.
 This often fuels how those individuals wind up spending money with said business.

 The secret to succeeding on social media really isn’t a secret at all.
 It’s about being “social,” hence the term.
 One of the best Twitter tips for business I can think of is to always engage with others.
 Even those who are not followers may be swayed to join.